 While in Corinthia with your family, organize your “Family Farming and Cooking”!

 In Nemea: the land of vineyards and Agiorgitiko

 As we left the sea behind us, vineyards began to paint the rolling hills of Nemea.
 Wine tasting may not be family-friendly as such, but it does set a perfect ground, and in a traditional way at that, for some storytelling about the myths of Dionysus, which will not only provide both you and your kids with educational background but will also be truly entertaining for all.
-To organize a family wine tasting & mythology tour, make your request here and/or to indulge yourselves in tasting Greek wine varieties, while your kids enjoy a “grape-tasting” activity, book the MAMAKITA uniquely designed and highly recommended “Family Friendly Wine tour” here.
+Organize a family wine tasting & mythology tour and/or to indulge yourselves in tasting Greek wine varieties, while your kids enjoy a “grape-tasting” activity, book the MAMAKITA uniquely designed and highly recommended “Family Friendly Wine tour”.

 Lake Stymphalia and the Environment Museum of Stymphalia / PIOP